Adminixtrator/Adminixtrator/README.md

 ## Professional summary

-A motivated developer bringing top-notch abilities in competitor analysis, business intelligence development and technology trend assessment to promote company advancements and boost overall performance.
-Proactive and industrious in achieving targets by leveraging BI data and producing well-planned recommendations.
+A machine learning engineer proficient in Python, C and C++.
+With experience in Tensorflow, Django, Flutter, Deep learning and Data science, utilizing efficient communication, leadership and network skills to promote company advancements and boost overall performance.
+I believe I would be a valuable asset to your esteemed organization.

 ------------------------------
 <!-- ### Top projects -->